erlage/rad/README.md

 ### Debugging

-For debugging a Dart web app, you've to setup a debugger.
-See [official guide here](https://dart.dev/tools#general-purpose-tools). (remember you don't need Flutter SDK/or its plugins for using Rad)
+For debugging a Dart web app, you've to setup a debugger for your IDE/editor.
+See Dart guide for [debugging web apps](https://dart.dev/web/debugging) and [tools that you can use](https://dart.dev/tools#general-purpose-tools). (remember you don't need Flutter SDK/or its plugins for using Rad).

 If you happen to be using VS code,

 - Install [VS code Dart plugin](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code)
 - Create a `launch.json` inside `.vscode` folder - [see example](https://github.com/erlage/rad/blob/main/example/vscode/launch.json)
 - Start your app in debug mode - see [this](https://code.visualstudio.com/docs/editor/debugging) for more

+### Deployment

+For getting a release build run `webdev build --release`.
+It'll generate a ready-to-deploy build of your app inside `build` folder.
+To customize your build, read [this official deployment guide](https://dart.dev/web/deployment).
+Alternatively, you can also follow [webdev documentation](https://dart.dev/tools/webdev).

 ## Styling widgets